 Using mitigation tactics in place can help protect yourself and others from COVID-19

 - COVID-19 vaccines are safe and effective at protecting against severe illness and hospitalization due to COVID-19.
 COVID-19 vaccinations have been approved for ages 5 and up.
-Booster doses have been approved for ages 18 and up 6 months after the initial series for Pfizer and Moderna and 2 months after the Johnson & Johnson vaccine.
+Booster doses have been approved for ages 6 months and up, 2 months after the last does of the initial series.

 - Practice social distancing by keeping 6 feet between yourself and others